 Interned in the Philippine Islands

 “Packages cannot be sent to the Orient at this time.
 When transportation facilities are available a package permit will be issued you.

 “Further information will be forwarded to you as soon as it is received.

 “Chief Information Bureau”

-The guards stole items from Red Cross packages and withheld the packages withheld from July 1, 1944, to September 2, 1945.
+Red Cross packages when they arrived at the camp were locked in a storeroom and withheld from the POWs for three to seven months.
+The camp guards stole items from Red Cross packages and withheld the packages from July 1, 1944, to September 2, 1945.
 The Japanese intentionally opened packages and mixed up contents so that the ranking Allied officer would not know how much should be in each package.
-What food the POWs did receive had no real nutritional value since they received so little.
-When Red Cross packages arrived, they were often withheld from POWs from three to seven months after arriving.

 His family learned of his liberation from the War Department:

 “Mrs. Harry Leroy: The secretary of war has asked me to inform you that your brother, Sgt.
 James A. Bird was returned to military control Sept.
 15 and is being returned to the United States within the near future.
 He will be given the opportunity to communicate with you upon his arrival if he has not already done so.